dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 		- Policial
 		- Ethical

-All values are beliefs but all beliefs are not values
+> All values are beliefs but all beliefs are not values
-		Values are subset of beliefs
+> - Values are subset of beliefs
-	Eg
+Example
-		Business class vs service class family
+- Business class vs service class family
-			Different value system are formed
+	- Different value system are formed
 	Emotions provides permeance to values
 Attitudes
 	How should we approach others and situations